MateoDe/Algorithms/README.md

-# BinarySearch
+# Algorithms
-A Simple demonstration of a binary search algorithm
+A Simple demonstration of common used Algorithms from Platzi Course